envsa/shared-config/packages/browserslist-config/readme.md

 #### Subcommand: `envsa-browserslist init`

-Initialize by copying starter config files to your project root or to your package.json file.
+Initialize by copying starter config files to your project root.

 Usage: